nigyta/LIMS/docs/INSTALL.md

 ```
 $ ln -s /usr/biosoft/blast+/
 ```
-10) Make a new database named "gpm" for GPM by mysql.
+10) Make a new MySQL database named "lims" for LIMS.
 The command are:
 ```
 $ mysql -u root -p
 Enter password: ********
-mysql> CREATE DATABASE IF NOT EXISTS gmp;
+mysql> CREATE DATABASE IF NOT EXISTS lims;
-mysql> use gmp;
+mysql> use lims;
 mysql> source /LIMS-master/sql/lims.sql
 ```
 11) Open the "main.conf" file in /var/www/cgi-bin/lims/ directory and complete the information as follow:

 ```
-USERNAME = root
+USERNAME = root #Your username for accessing MySQL
-PASSWORD = YOUR PASSWORD OF THE ROOT
+PASSWORD = xxxxxx #Your password for accessing MySQL
-DATABASE = gpm (YOUR DATABASE-NAME YOU CREATED ON STEP 10)
+DATABASE = lims #(The DATABASE-NAME YOU CREATED ON STEP 10)
 DBHOST = localhost
 HOSTURL = http://YOUR-HOSTURL
 CGIBINDIR = /var/www/cgi-bin/lims